aws-neuron/aws-neuron-sdk/FAQ.md

 We have Applicaiton Notes coming - check our [App Note](./docs/appnotes/README.md) repo for updates!

-**Q: do I need to worry about size of model and size of inferentia memory ? what problems can i expect to have?** errors like this wil be logged and can be foudn as show [here](./docs/neuron-tools/tutorial-neuron-gatherinfo.md)
+**Q: do I need to worry about size of model and size of inferentia memory ? what problems can i expect to have?**
+Errors like this wil be logged and can be found as shown [here](./docs/neuron-tools/tutorial-neuron-gatherinfo.md)

 **Q: How can I  debug / profile my inference request?**
 See [Neuron Tensorboard](./docs/neuron-tools/getting-started-tensorboard-neuron.md)